An Introduction to Semi-Pelagianism

 so much innocent blood has been shed in the United States via abortion that, according to Scripture, there can be no atonement for it except the blood of the people who approved and did this.

-Judgment is on its way but, perhaps, the presence of a godly remnant here may delay it for a generation or more – just as with Josiah whose righteousness (obedience, really) stopped the
+Judgment is on its way but, perhaps, the presence of a godly remnant here may delay it for a generation or more – just as with Josiah whose righteousness (obedience, really) delayed the

-If a man can claim credit, even a very small amount, for his coming to Christ and being saved, who gets the glory?
+If a man can claim credit, even the smallest amount, for his coming to Christ, he has reason to boast.
 If one should say to himself, "I am just a tiny bit more godly than ordinary

 men which is why I accepted Christ and they did not."
-Is God pleased when men get glory?
+Is God pleased if a man congratulates himself?

 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 He chose the lowly things of this world and the despised